Contact Lens Care

 It’s commonplace in the world today for most of us to spend the majority of our working day in close proximity to a computer screen, and for our smartphones to never be far from our sides.

-This can have a negative impact on our eyes, as extensive use of computers can lead to Computer Vision Syndrome (CVS), where our eyes become dry, tired and even strained.
+This can negatively impact our eyes, as extensive use of computers can lead to Computer Vision Syndrome (CVS), where our eyes become dry, tired, and even strained.

 What is digital eye strain?

-Computer Vision Syndrome is also referred to as digital eye strain and is the discomfort caused by digital devices such as computers, tablets, smartphones, gaming systems and televisions especially when used for long periods of time.
+Computer Vision Syndrome is also referred to as digital eye strain.
+This type of eye discomfort is caused by digital devices such as computers, tablets, smartphones, gaming systems and televisions, especially when used for long periods of time.
 Eye strain from computer can cause headaches, fatigue and more discomforts.

-While not causing any permanent damage, common symptoms of CVS can cause a lot of discomfort and irritation in the short term.
+While not causing any permanent damage, eye strain symptoms can cause a lot of discomfort and irritation in the short term.
 These symptoms include:

 - Eye fatigue